Create a second room

 Create a CollisionPolygon2D as a child of the ESCExit.
 Draw the polygon around the doorway.
 This defines where you can click to activate the exit to leave the pub and go to the park.

-when you click the door to leave the pub.
+The polygon you click to leave the room.

 Hint